forseti-security/forseti-security/CONTRIBUTING.md

 1. Consult [GitHub Help] for more information on using pull requests.

-2. Fork the project, clone your fork to a local repository, and configure the upstream remote.
+2. Fork the project, clone your fork to your machine, and configure the upstream remote.

     ```